Flogging a dead horse

 On January 3, 1889, Friedrich Nietzsche, then 44,

-Walked a short distance across a nearby square,
+Nietzsche walked a short distance across a nearby square.

-Seeing a horse being flogged by its owner,
+Seeing a horse being cruelly flogged by its owner,

 Breaking into tears, he slumped to the floor.